Jacobk12321/DIss_project/README.md

-This project is a RFB 3.8-based VNC implementation.
+This project is a RFB 3.8-based VNC implementation using python 3.13.2.

+WARNING: As of 18/4/25 the viewer can experience rapid flashing which can cause harm.

 Setup:
 install all required imports using pip install -r Requirements.txt